 Social media allows you to participate in conversations related to things we care about, including our work.
-Always use good judgment when you are communicating internally through tools, such as Viva Engage and Teams or externally through social media sites or platforms, including LinkedIn, Facebook, X, Meta, Threads, Instagram, Nextdoor, Pinterest, Reddit, Snapchat, TikTok, WhatsApp, and YouTube.
+Always use good judgment when you are communicating internally through tools, such as Yammer and Jabber or externally through social media sites, including LinkedIn, Facebook, Twitter, Instagram, NextDoor, Pinterest, Reddit, SnapChat, TikTok, WhatsApp, and YouTube.
 Remember these simple rules of engagement: